IFFGD's 2023 Advocacy Event

 Location: Courtyard by the Marriott Washington DC/ U.S Capitol

-Program Overview: View our tentative program agenda below
+Program Overview: View the tentative program agenda below

 For the millions of Americans living with the debilitating and sometimes life-threatening symptoms of a functional gastrointestinal or motility disorder (FGIMD), the fight for awareness, research into safe and effective treatments, and cures are ongoing.

-IFFGD’s 2023 Education and Advocacy Event is a free event to educate the community about access to healthcare and treatment and how to best advocate for yourself in the medical field.
-This event will be held on April 16-17, 2023.
-Due to COVID-19 protocols, the space will be limited to 50 guests.
-If you are unable to attend in-person, please email Hayley McCorkle at hnmccorkle@iffgd.org.
+IFFGD’s 2023 Education and Advocacy Event was a free event to educate the community about access to healthcare and treatment and how to best advocate for yourself in the medical field.
+This event was held on April 16-17, 2023.
+Due to COVID-19 protocols, the space was limited to 50 guests.
+If you have any questions about this year’s program, please email Hayley McCorkle at hnmccorkle@iffgd.org.

 Program Overview